burrittresearch/burritt-research/README.md

 # Burritt Research: Data Science for everyone else

 Welcome to Burritt Research!
 We provide data-driven solutions for companies in financial services, investment management, and publishing.
+And we do so in a way you and your team can understand, implement, and track.
+No jargon or esoteric nonsense.
+Just solutions that are effective and affordable.
 So, if you need help with data analysis, machine learning, and financial writing, please [email us](mailto:wburritt@burrittresearch.com?subject=Info).
 We'd love to hear from you.

 ## Solutions